JannisKohle/WildCourses/README.md

 # WildCourses:

-A Desktop App for courses written in Node, Express, Mongo, Electron and Python
+A Website for courses written in Node, Express, Mongo, Vue and Python

 ## What it can do: